hackle/blog-rust/raw/the-empty-type.md

 Empty? mustBeNull = null;
 ```

-This works like a simple logic puzzle,
+Try as you may, null is the only possible value for the variable `mustBeNull`.
+How does it works?
+Well, much like a simple puzzle,

 1. any nullable type `T?` accepts any value of `T` or `null`,
 2. `Empty?` accepts either a value of `Empty` or `null`,